cliffcodes111/Bog_GPT/README.md

 For simpler analysis of predicted water table depth from a bog with data past 2019 can be done with a simple multi-regression analysis.

+'Bog_gpt user interface'.py is most recent user interface for this project.
+'BritBog_train'.py is the training code.